top of page

 5. Prepay expenses ... amounts of less than $1,000 OR if you are an individual taxpayer not operating a business or small business entity (turnover < $50m) you can claim a tax deduction for 12 months of prepaid expenses.

 6. Maximise your superannuation contributions BEFORE 30 June (it needs to be physically paid).
-The maximum concessional contribution in the 2022 year is $27,500.
+The maximum concessional contribution in the 2024 year is $27,500.
 You can also carry forward any unused concessional contributions from prior years to tip in a bit extra if your total super balance is <$500,000.
 Woohoo!
+Want to find out more about super, then check out this blog.

 7. Purchase plant and equipment.
-You can claim 100% of the cost of eligible depreciating assets under temporary full expensing (if turnover <$5 billion - think we are pretty safe there) up to 30 June 2023 - we have no word yet as to what it will look in 2024 so if you need to purchase any plant & equipment we recommend you do it before 30 June 2023 (you also need to have it in your hot little hand by 30 June in order to claim it).
-Word of warning: If you are looking at purchasing a motor vehicle your tax deduction will be reduced by the private use component and there is a car cost limit of $60,733.
-You might want to take a look at our blog on what you can claim for motor vehicles to get more deets on this one https://www.allinadvisory.com.au/post/motor-vehicle-so-what-can-i-claim and not rely solely on the sales pitch from your salesman. 😉
+You can claim 100% of the cost of eligible depreciating assets that cost less than $20,000 (inc GST) under the the instant asset write off rules if your aggregated turnover is less than $10 million.
+BTW you need to have it in your hot little hand by 30 June in order to claim it.
+Assets valued at $20,000 or more (which cannot be immediately deducted) can be placed into the small business simplified depreciation pool and depreciated at 15% in the first income year and 30% each income year after that.
+(PS.
+We are still waiting for this one to be legislated).
+Word of warning: If you are looking at purchasing a motor vehicle your tax deduction will be reduced by the private use component and there is a car cost limit of $68,108.
+You might want to take a look at our blog on what you can claim for motor vehicles to get more deets on this one and not rely solely on the sales pitch from your salesman. 😉

 8. Maximise your home office claim (because let's face it the post Covid world has normalised this one).
-There are a few different methods that you can use and wouldn't you know it we have a blog on that too that you can check out here https://www.allinadvisory.com.au/post/i-worked-from-home-last-year-what-can-i-claim
+There are a few different methods that you can use and wouldn't you know it we have a blog on that too just click here to find out more.

 9. Want $500 smackers from the Government?
 If you earn < $56,112 and you make a personal (after-tax) contribution into your Super you may be eligible for a super co-contribution, where the government contributes $0.50 for every $1 you contribute to super, up to a maximum of $500 ... a bit like a finding a pineapple in your pocket.

-💲Small Business Skills & Training Boost a 120% tax deduction of the cost of eligible courses to train new employees, or to upskill existing employees.
+10. Need some training for yourself or your team?
+Then do it before 30 June 2024 so you are eligible for the small business skills & training boost.
+A 120% tax deduction of the cost of eligible courses to train new employees, or to upskill existing employees.
 Must be for Aussie employees and delivered by entities registered in Australia.
-Available until 30/6/24 for small business <$50m aggregated turnover (note for 29 March to 30 June 2022 expenditure the deduction will be claimed in the 2023 year)
+Available until 30/6/24 for small business <$50m aggregated turnover.
+Find out more in this blog.

 Disclaimer: This blog is for general informational purposes only.
 For advice on your specific situation, please contact a tax professional, ie us 😊